 Innovative education in an ancient setting

-The Bachelor degree in Art History at The American University of Rome provides an innovative education focused on western and neighboring visual cultures.
-The program stimulates the acquisition of knowledge and encourages critical thinking skills, creativity and cross-cultural understanding.
-Our international faculty of active scholars instructs small classes, many on site in Rome and around Europe.
-Through interactive teaching and personalized supervision we aim to develop each student’s intellectual potential and life-long engagement with cultural heritage by fostering the skills necessary for the modern workplace.
+The Bachelor degree in Art History at The American University of Rome provides an innovative education with the emphasis of the subject material placed on western visual cultures.
+Through interactive teaching approaches and personalized supervision, our international faculty of esteemed scholars develops each student’s intellectual potential and life-long engagement with cultural heritage while also fostering the skills necessary for the modern workplace.

-Students who complete the major in Art History will have the following core competencies:
+Students who complete the major in Art History will acquire the following core competencies:

 - High-level skills of observation and analysis of art works and architecture from a broad span of historical periods

 - Command a range of theoretical tools for analyzing and interpreting visual signs within their cultural context

-- Ability to articulate high level of oral and written skills and utilize the specialized sources commanded by the topic.
+- Proficient use of the specialized sources commanded by the topic

 One Alumnus Story - where an Art History degree can take you...